 Limited Scope of Assistance

-Schools are only obligated to provide respondents with an advisor during a hearing.
+If your school is obligated to provide an advisor (whether it is will depend on the regulations in place), it will only be for the hearing.
 The main reason for this is to provide the parties with the opportunity to cross-examine each other through their advisor rather than doing so themselves, which would often be disastrous.
 Schools are not obligated to provide advisors during the investigation or appeal phases, both of which are critical phases that can easily set up respondents to fail if they are mishandled.
 It rarely helps the respondent to have an advisor during the hearing if everything up to that point has gone poorly.

 Limited Experience